MartijnvAdrichem/Minor.Nijn/README.md

 ```

-To send an command use the following code, if there is no response in 5 seconds an "NoResponseException" will be thrown
+To send a command use the following code, if there is no response within 5 seconds a "NoResponseException" will be thrown
 ```
         SomeCommand command = new SomeCommand();
         public Controller( IBusContext<IConnection> context)